-- Negatively, to portray the character as unattractive or weird for comedic effect.
+- Negatively, to portray the character in a weird or disgusting light for comedic effect.

-- Neutrally, to distinguish the character as rebellious or rugged.
+- Neutrally/Positively, to distinguish the character as rebellious, rugged, or natural.

 open/close all folders